PTX-AG/SigNoz-Installation/README.md

 This repository contains a Bash script to automate the installation and setup of SigNoz, an open-source application performance monitoring and observability platform.
 The script installs and configures all necessary dependencies including ClickHouse, Zookeeper, and SigNoz itself on a Debian-based Linux system.

+**Note:** The original SigNoz installation did not include ClickHouse setup.
+This script adds ClickHouse installation and configuration, providing a streamlined, one-click solution for deploying SigNoz and its dependencies.

 ---

 ## Features